ClinicalTrialsTeam/ctfrontier/backend/README.md

 12. Ctrl + D to get out of psql, Ctrl + D again to get out of the postgres container.
 13. Finally, `docker-compose down` to take down the postgres container and `docker-compose up` to start running the whole application.

-<span style="color:red">Please note there are significant changes to Search API.
+#### Please note there are significant changes to Search API.
 Rerun Step 3 to make sure new views are created in your local database.
-The materialized view creation will take few minutes to complete.</span>
+The materialized view creation will take few minutes to complete.

 ## Setup: Clinical Studies Search API